 Carpool Calculator Metro Rides

 Mountain Metro Transit is the Springs area bus system, providing convenient and affordable city-wide service.
-Several routes serve the UCCS campus.
-Route and schedule information, as well as system maps, are available at the Information Desk (first floor of the University Center) or in the lobby at the Department of Public Safety.
-City bus passes are available for purchase at the UCTR Information Desk, the Mountain Metro Transit terminal in Downtown Colorado Springs, or online.
+Two routes currently serve the UCCS campus; Routes 9 and 34.
+Route and schedule information, as well as system maps, are available at the Parking Office Front Desk (first floor of the Public Ssfety Building).
+City bus passes are also available for purchase at the Mountain Metro Transit terminal in Downtown Colorado Springs, or online.

 Various dedicated bike routes exist around the city of Colorado Springs.
 A printed version of the UCCS Commuter Cycling Map is available at the University Center and at the Department of Public Safety.
 Students, faculty, and staff who ride to campus must register their bikes with UCCS Department of Public Safety.
 This is a free service that aids in the recovery of your bicycle in the event that it is lost or stolen.
 A registration decal is to be affixed to your center post and is valid for the duration of your tenure at UCCS.
 The University has several bike racks located outside of campus buildings for securing your bike and all campus shuttles and MMT buses are equipped with bicycle racks.
 Note that bikes are NOT permitted inside any University buildings, nor are bicycles to be locked to features (such as fences, light posts, signs, etc) other than designated bicycle racks.